Boost your sales effectiveness with 3 proven tactics

 The problem of defining sales effectiveness is an important one.
 Without a clear definition, it’s impossible to measure it.
 And without measurement, it’s impossible to improve it.

-How do you measure your effectiveness?
+How do you measure your sales effectiveness?

 To improve the effectiveness of your sales force, you first need to define what effectiveness means to you and how to measure progress.
 This comes down to having realistic goals for specific sales metrics and KPIs.